General COVID-19 Resources

 - Montana: the commissioner recommends that insurance companies consider the following actions: flexible payment solutions; providing additional time to make payments; allowing grace periods to delay premium payments; suspending premium billing for small businesses for a specified number of days or billing cycles; waiving late fees.

-- New Mexico: Commissioner requests that all insurance companies refrain from cancelling or non-renewing policies of those negatively impacted by the disruption due to non-payment, or provide extended grace periods for payment of premiums.
-Insurers are encouraged to implement as soon as possible and extend them for a minimum of 30 days after emergency is over.
+- New Mexico: Commissioner requests that all insurance companies refrain from cancelling or non-renewing policies of those negatively impacted by the disruption due to non-payment, or provide extended grace periods for payment of premiums for a minimum of 30 days after emergency is over.
 Companies are requested to work with consumers after the emergency to allow them to catch up on past due premiums without loss of coverage.

 - New York: insurers are urged to help alleviate the adverse impact on consumers and small businesses that can demonstrate financial hardship, including taking reasonable and prudent actions by offering payment accommodations, working with consumers to avoid cancellation for failure to pay premiums, discovery of acts or omissions that may have increased the hazard insured against, or physical changes in the property that result in the properly no longer meeting the insurer’s underwriting standards.
 Insurers should work with consumers to avoid non-renewal policies where a consumer fails to timely respond to a non-renewal notice.
 For additional New York regulations, please refer to this document.